Dingxian666/Norm-ISWSVR/README.md

 Note:
 1. Boolean parameters `use_*` are configurable in using this package.
 2. With color label of the rectangular is the default process, is also the recommended processing in our paper.
+3. Patent has been applied, strictly prohibited for commercial use

 ## Install